 Financial and Structural Warning Signs

-Unexplained or poorly explained rounds of redundancy in other teams or locations are the most direct structural warning sign available.
-When a company begins reducing headcount in any part of the organisation, the reduction rarely stays contained to the initial area unless the business rationale for it was genuinely specific to that function.
+Unexplained rounds of redundancy in other teams are the most direct structural warning sign available.
+Headcount reductions rarely stay contained to the initial area.
+Unless the rationale was genuinely specific to that function, further reductions typically follow.

-Loss of major clients or contracts that the organisation has not publicly addressed, acquisition rumours or private equity involvement that create structural uncertainty about the organisation’s direction and headcount requirements, and delayed or reduced bonuses and salary review cycles without clear business rationale all represent the kind of organisational stress that precedes workforce reduction.
+Several additional signals indicate organisational stress.
+Loss of major clients or contracts that the organisation has not publicly addressed is one.
+Acquisition rumours or private equity involvement creating structural uncertainty about headcount requirements is another.
+Delayed or reduced bonuses and salary reviews without clear business rationale also deserve serious attention.

-The Australian Bureau of Statistics business conditions data and industry employment statistics provide context for whether the signals you are observing reflect your specific organisation or a broader industry trend.
-A company in a contracting industry facing the same conditions as all its competitors is in a different position from one that is underperforming relative to its peers in a growing market.
+Australian Bureau of Statistics business conditions data and industry employment statistics provide useful context.
+They help clarify whether the signals you are observing reflect your specific organisation or a broader industry trend.
+A company facing the same conditions as all its competitors is in a different position from one underperforming relative to its peers in a growing market.

 Cultural Warning Signs of a Company in Trouble

-Communication becoming increasingly guarded is one of the most reliable cultural signals of an organisation in difficulty.
-When leaders begin answering direct questions with more caution than the question warrants, when town halls become less specific and more reassurance-focused, and when the candour that characterised communication in better times begins to disappear, the pattern is typically a reflection of information that management has and employees do not.
+Increasingly guarded communication is one of the most reliable cultural signals of an organisation in difficulty.
+Leaders begin answering direct questions with more caution than the question warrants.
+Town halls become less specific and more reassurance-focused.
+The candour that characterised communication in better times starts to disappear.
+That pattern typically reflects information management has and employees do not.

-Planning horizons shortening is another observable cultural signal: fewer long-term commitments, less investment in future-facing projects, and a shift in organisational attention toward the immediate rather than the strategic.
-When high-performing and trusted colleagues begin updating their LinkedIn profiles, taking calls during working hours, and having unusually candid conversations about their own career uncertainty, the collective intelligence of the people around you is providing a signal that is worth weighing alongside the official communication.
+Shortening planning horizons are another observable signal.
+Fewer long-term commitments, less investment in future-facing projects, and a shift toward the immediate rather than the strategic all warrant attention.
+When high-performing colleagues begin updating their LinkedIn profiles or taking calls during working hours, pay attention.
+The collective intelligence of the people around you is providing a signal worth weighing alongside official communications.

-The morale indicator, the general energy and engagement level of the team, changes before official announcements are made.
-Professionals who have navigated organisational instability before report that the atmosphere of a struggling organisation is distinctly different from a healthy one, and that atmosphere often precedes formal announcements by months.
+Morale changes before official announcements are made.
+Professionals who have navigated organisational instability before report that a struggling organisation has a distinctly different atmosphere from a healthy one.
+Often that atmosphere precedes formal announcements by months.
 Trusting your read of the organisational environment, while holding it with appropriate humility, is a legitimate input into a job change decision.

 Sign 8.
 You Dread Going to Work Consistently

-The Sunday anxiety signal is one of the most widely recognised and most frequently normalised job change signals among Australian professionals.
-The persistent dread in the hours before the work week begins, the specific heaviness of Sunday evening that does not lift until the week is over, is something that a significant proportion of working Australians describe as a background feature of their professional life without questioning whether it is normal or necessary.
+Sunday anxiety is one of the most widely recognised and most frequently normalised job change signals in Australia.
+Persistent dread in the hours before the work week begins is common.
+Yet a significant proportion of working Australians accept it as a background feature of professional life without questioning it.

 It is not normal.
 It is not necessary.
-And the professionals who leave roles where it was a consistent feature almost universally report that it did not follow them to the next position, which tells you something important about its source.
+Professionals who leave roles where it was a consistent feature almost universally report that it did not follow them to the next position.
+That tells you something important about its source.

-The diagnostic question is the distinction between a stressful period that produces temporary dread and a structural situation that produces persistent dread regardless of the current workload.
-A difficult deadline, a challenging project, or a complex interpersonal situation at work can all produce temporary dread that is specific to the period rather than to the role.
-The dread that signals a job change is the dread that is present even when the calendar is not particularly full, even when last week was fine, and even when nothing specific is wrong with what is coming up.
+The diagnostic question is whether the dread is temporary or structural.
+A difficult deadline or challenging project can produce temporary dread specific to a period, not the role.
+Structural dread is different.
+It is present even when the calendar is not particularly full, even when last week was fine, and even when nothing specific is wrong with what is coming up.

-The energy audit is a useful diagnostic tool: compare how you feel at the end of a typical work day to how you feel at the end of a day doing something you genuinely enjoy, even something effortful and demanding.
-The professional who comes home from a challenging day of genuinely engaging work feeling tired but alive, and comes home from a typical work day feeling depleted and hollow, is receiving consistent information about the relationship between the work and their energy.
+The energy audit is a useful diagnostic tool.
+Compare how you feel at the end of a typical work day to how you feel after a day doing something you genuinely enjoy.
+A professional who feels tired but alive after genuinely engaging work, yet depleted and hollow after a typical work day, is receiving consistent information about that relationship.

-The Friday versus Sunday test: professionals who feel genuine relief on Friday afternoon and genuine dread on Sunday evening are experiencing something that deserves examination rather than normalisation.
-Not every professional experiences this.
-Many professionals feel some mild resistance to the return of the work week.
-The signal worth acting on is the specific quality of dread rather than preference for leisure, the sense that something genuinely wrong is waiting rather than simply that something enjoyable is ending.
+The Friday versus Sunday test offers additional clarity.
+Genuine relief on Friday afternoon followed by genuine dread on Sunday evening deserves examination rather than normalisation.
+Mild resistance to the return of the work week is common and unremarkable.
+The signal worth acting on is the specific quality of dread, the sense that something genuinely wrong is waiting rather than simply that something enjoyable is ending.

 Sign 9.
 You Are Being Overlooked and Undervalued

-Being consistently overlooked and undervalued is simultaneously a psychological and a practical professional problem.
-The psychological dimension is straightforward: Gallup’s research on employee recognition finds that professionals who feel consistently unrecognised are significantly more likely to report active disengagement, to disinvest from the quality of their work, and to express intention to leave within the following 12 months.
-The practical dimension is equally real: being overlooked for high-visibility projects, important decisions, and advancement opportunities has direct consequences for the trajectory of your career that compound over time.
+Being consistently overlooked is simultaneously a psychological and a practical professional problem.
+Gallup’s research finds that professionals who feel consistently unrecognised are significantly more likely to actively disengage and intend to leave within 12 months.
+Practically, being overlooked for high-visibility projects and advancement opportunities compounds negatively over time.

-The challenge in assessing this sign is distinguishing between a genuine pattern of being overlooked and a perception that is influenced more by unfulfilled expectations than by the actual dynamics of the workplace.
-Both exist.
-Both are real.
-The diagnostic question is whether the pattern is observable in specific, concrete events rather than just in a general feeling.
+The challenge is distinguishing a genuine pattern from unfulfilled expectations.
+Both exist and both are real.
+The diagnostic question is whether the pattern appears in specific, concrete events rather than just a general feeling.

-The test worth applying before treating this as a terminal signal is whether you have raised it directly with your manager in a specific and productive way.
+Before treating this as a terminal signal, apply one important test.
+Have you raised it directly with your manager in a specific and productive way?
 Many instances of professional overlooking are not deliberate.
-They reflect a manager’s assumptions about who needs recognition and visibility rather than a conscious decision to deny it to you.
-A direct, specific conversation about the visibility, recognition, and advancement you are seeking can resolve a perception-based problem and can also clarify, quickly and definitively, whether the pattern is intentional or structural.
+Often they reflect a manager’s assumptions about who needs recognition rather than a conscious decision to withhold it.
+A direct conversation about the visibility, recognition, and advancement you are seeking can resolve a perception-based problem quickly.
+Alternatively, it can clarify whether the pattern is intentional or structural.

-When the conversation has been had, a reasonable time has been given, and the pattern has not changed, you have moved from uncertainty into information.
-The information tells you that the pattern is a feature of the professional relationship rather than an oversight, and that information is worth acting on.
+When that conversation has been had, reasonable time has passed, and the pattern has not changed, you have moved from uncertainty into information.
+That information tells you the pattern is a feature of the professional relationship rather than an oversight.
+Acting on that information is the appropriate next step.

 Sign 10.
 The Market Is Right and Your Profile Is Strong

-Every sign on this list so far describes a problem with the current role or employer.
-This one is different: it describes an opportunity rather than a problem, and it deserves equal weight as a legitimate reason to consider a job change.
+Every other sign on this list describes a problem with your current role or employer.
+This one is different.
+It describes an opportunity, and it deserves equal weight as a legitimate reason to consider a job change.

-The Australian labour market is not uniform across time, and the conditions for a job change are genuinely more favourable at some points than at others.
-A professional whose role type is in high demand, whose profile is strong relative to the market, and whose current compensation is significantly below what the market is currently offering for comparable candidates is passing up a financial and professional opportunity every month they stay.
+The Australian labour market is not uniform across time.
+Conditions for a job change are genuinely more favourable at some points than others.
+A professional whose role type is in high demand and whose compensation is significantly below market is passing up a real opportunity every month they stay.

-The National Skills Commission’s Skills Priority List consistently identifies specific Australian occupation categories where employer demand significantly exceeds candidate supply.
-For professionals in these categories, the negotiating leverage available through a competitive job search is materially higher than it is in a balanced or candidate-heavy market.
-The salary premium available through a job change in a tight market frequently represents the single most efficient career advancement available to a professional who is otherwise performing well.
+The National Skills Commission’s Skills Priority List consistently identifies occupation categories where employer demand significantly exceeds candidate supply.
+For professionals in these categories, negotiating leverage through a competitive job search is materially higher.
+The salary premium available through a job change in a tight market frequently represents the single most efficient career advancement available to a high-performing professional.

-The proactive market assessment is worth conducting every 18 to 24 months regardless of whether any of the other signs on this list are present.
-The specific inputs are: the volume and quality of job listings in your field on SEEK and LinkedIn (more listings and higher quality listings signal stronger demand), the frequency of unsolicited recruiter outreach on LinkedIn (consistent unsolicited contact from reputable recruiters is a reliable demand signal for your role type), the salary ranges visible in new listings compared to your current compensation, and the speed at which roles in your category are being filled (shorter vacancy durations indicate a candidates’ market).
+Conducting a proactive market assessment every 18 to 24 months is worthwhile regardless of whether other signs are present.
+Four specific inputs inform that assessment.
+First, review the volume and quality of job listings in your field on SEEK and LinkedIn.
+Second, note the frequency of unsolicited recruiter outreach on LinkedIn.
+Third, compare salary ranges in new listings against your current compensation.
+Finally, assess how quickly roles in your category are being filled.
+Shorter vacancy durations indicate a candidates’ market.

-The important reframe: exploring the job market is not the same as leaving.
-It is gathering the information you need to make a deliberate and informed decision about whether to stay or go.
-A professional who has recent, current market intelligence about what their skills are worth and what opportunities exist for someone with their profile is making the stay-or-go decision from a position of knowledge.
-A professional who has not tested the market in several years is making the same decision in a state of relative ignorance about their options.
+The important reframe is this: exploring the market is not the same as leaving.
+It is gathering information needed to make a deliberate and informed decision.
+A professional with current market intelligence makes the stay-or-go decision from a position of knowledge.
+Without it, that same decision is made in relative ignorance of available options.

 How to Distinguish Between a Bad Week and a Real Signal?

-The most important analytical question in this guide is also the one that most professionals find hardest to answer objectively, because the answer requires honest self-assessment in a state of emotional discomfort.
-Here is a framework that makes the assessment more reliable.
+The most important analytical question in this guide is also the hardest to answer objectively.
+Honest self-assessment in a state of emotional discomfort is genuinely difficult.
+The following framework makes it more reliable.

-The temporal pattern test is the most reliable single diagnostic tool: signs that have been present consistently for more than three months are structural.
-Signs that appeared in the last four to six weeks may be situational.
-If you are not sure how long a sign has been present, the fact that you cannot identify a specific starting point suggests it has been present long enough to have become a background feature rather than a recent development.
+The temporal pattern test is the most reliable single diagnostic tool.
+Signs present consistently for more than three months are structural.
+Signs appearing in the last four to six weeks may be situational.
+If you cannot identify a specific starting point, the sign has likely become a background feature rather than a recent development.

-The resolution test is equally important: have you raised the issue directly with the appropriate person and given it a reasonable time to improve?
-Many structural problems were never directly addressed before becoming terminal.
-The direct conversation is worth having, both because it may resolve the problem and because it provides definitive information about whether the problem is resolvable when it does not.
+The resolution test is equally important.
+Have you raised the issue directly with the appropriate person and given it reasonable time to improve?
+The direct conversation is worth having.
+It may resolve the problem, or it may provide definitive information about whether resolution is possible.

-The imaginary offer test is a useful emotional diagnostic: if a job offer arrived tomorrow for a comparable role at a different organisation at the same compensation, would your first response be genuine excitement or genuine ambivalence?
-The emotional response to this hypothetical is informative not because it settles the question but because it reveals what your honest assessment of the current situation actually is beneath the rationalisations.
+Finally, apply the imaginary offer test.
+If a comparable role arrived tomorrow at the same compensation, would your first response be genuine excitement or genuine ambivalence?
+That emotional response reveals your honest assessment beneath the rationalisations.

 What to Do Once You Decide It Is Time to Leave?